 Providing a bespoke physical home for collaborative research and data-enabled healthcare innovation, BHIC will also create the open and inclusive culture, infrastructure and environment needed to deliver key elements of the Government’s Life Sciences Industrial Strategy.
 This includes the mission to ‘transform the prevention, early diagnosis and treatment of diseases like cancer, diabetes, heart disease and dementia by 2030’.

 The campus is set to attract innovative businesses to the region, and will support them to create meaningful employment opportunities and sustainable economic growth to benefit both patients and the wider community.
-It will also create the grow-on space for the businesses currently incubating in The BioHub Birmingham.
+It will also create the grow-on space for the businesses currently incubating in The BioHub Birmingham which is fully occupied.

 Will there be space at Birmingham Health Innovation Campus for companies to locate?

-Yes – our first Phase building, the Precision Health Technologies Accelerator (see above), is set to provide up to 12,000sqm (120,000sqft) of innovation, co-creation and incubation space.
+Yes – our first Phase building, including the Precision Health Technologies Accelerator (see above), is set to provide up to 12,000sqm (133,000sqft) of innovation, co-creation and incubation space.

 There is also the option of developing pre-lets for established businesses seeking to relocate or co-locate teams at the heart of the BHP ecosystem.